 The truth is, 9 times out of 10, your professor is probably about as excited about reading your paper as you were about sitting down to write the thing in the first place.
 Tutors are human and, like you, probably have better things to be doing (most of them anyway).

 For this reason, it’s crucial that you grab their attention and peak their interest right from the very start.
 For this, you need a great thesis statement that lures the reader into engaging with your paper.
-Here are our top tips for formulating thesis statements that get your essay noticed fresh from our expert essay editors.
+Here are some top tips for formulating thesis statements that get your essay noticed fresh from our expert essay editors.

 Your essay should be a focused piece of writing that answers a specific question or prompt.
 Yes, you may want to demonstrate that you also have superior knowledge of brain surgery and quantum physics, but if these areas are not relevant to the essay question, you’ll waste your time and piss your professor off.
 Create a clear thesis statement that answers the question and ensure that every single sentence you write throughout the rest of the essay is related to this statement in some way, shape, or form.
 That’s the secret to great essay formatting.
 If you need some more guidance on writing a thesis statement, take a look at our thesis statement formula.
 Alternatively, get some professional help from editing and proofreading services.

-Yes, this is very much easier said that done.
+Yes, this is very much easier said than done.
 How exactly can you make asphalt sound fascinating?
 Well, actually you can.
 Think about the subject of economics.
 Remotely interested?
 Nope.
 However, one fabulous author took a subject that fills most people will dread and wrote one of the best sellers of all time: Freakanomics.
 How did he transform something from mundane to “must read”?
 He wrote about the topics within the framework of interesting phenomenon and everyday events that interest us all and produced the following thesis statement:

 Crime rates in the United States have decreased because abortion was legalized and fewer future criminals were born.